I developed my love for nature while growing up in the Canadian countryside and spending my childhood exploring the local forests with my dog.

 Animist began as what I call “Spirit Quest Adventures” I would do on my own and later with close friends in Stanley Park and the Pacific Spirit Rainforest near my home in Vancouver, British Columbia.

-In late 2016, I did my first adventures abroad in the mountains of Bali and then the island of Koh Phangan in Thailand, a tropical island where I’ve spent some winters learning about the Vedic library of knowledge and the Thai forest monk tradition.
+In 2017, I did my first adventure abroad on the island of Koh Phangan in Thailand, a tropical paradise where I’ve spent some winters learning about the Vedic library of knowledge and the Thai forest monk tradition.

-Looking ahead to later in 2018, I’ll be doing another adventure in Koh Phangan in March exploring Thailand’s forest monk tradition.
-Later in the spring, I’ll be in Europe doing workshops on Nomad Cruise and then I’ll be doing adventures in June exploring the ancient Celtic traditions of Portugal’s Algarve Coast and the Druid heartland of Glastonbury and Salisbury Plain in Southern England.
+Looking ahead to 2018, I’ll be doing another adventure in Koh Phangan in March exploring Thailand’s forest monk tradition.
+Later in the spring, I’ll be in Europe doing adventures in June exploring Portugal’s spectacular Algarve Coast and the Druid heartland of Glastonbury and Salisbury Plain in Southern England.

-I will also be beta testing an augmented reality version of our ecology adventures where you can use your iPhone or Android to learn about the trees, plants, fungi and practice sensory immersion meditation in your local forests.
+I will also be beta testing an augmented reality version of our ecology adventures where you can use your iPhone or Android to learn about the trees, plants, fungi, and also practice sensory immersion meditation in your local forests.

 On these Spirit Quest Adventures, I use experiential learning techniques to help participants develop deeper ecological awareness.
 We study how natural ecosystems thrive while also cultivating a calm and clear mind to enjoy things as they are.
 This way we feel more immersed in our present moment experience.